Judge: New Hampshire voter registration law unconstitutional

 Months before the trial, a judge allowed the law to take effect, but blocked penalties of a $5,000 fine and a year in jail for fraud.

 The state Democratic Party issued a statement that it was pleased with the ruling and that New Hampshire citizens “will not be burdened with a long and confusing voter registration form in the elections this fall.”

-Messages seeking comment were left with Republican Gov. Chris Sununu, who supported the law, and the state attorney general’s office.
+Daniel Will, New Hampshire Solicitor General, said after an initial review of the ruling, “we expect to appeal the decision to the New Hampshire Supreme Court.”

+State Sen. Regina Birdsell, a Republican from Hampstead who sponsored the bill, said it’s disappointing the judge ruled against legislation “intended to bring transparency and accountability to our elections, without infringing on Granite Staters’ right to vote. “

 Judge David Anderson, who presided over a bench trial in Manchester last year agreed Wednesday with the state that the burdens imposed by the law are not severe in that they didn’t outright exclude voters from the process.
 But he said the burdens themselves are “neither reasonable nor nondiscriminatory.”